 For those who love the classic lines of a traditional French manicure but crave just a bit more color (it's almost spring, after all), this faintly edgier option has everything you need: an atomic shade of orange and a slightly deeper inset.

 Subtle swipes of black and white along the edges of the nail bed make for barely there minimalist nail art with a flash of chic respectability.

-For the sparkle-inclined, may we suggest your trademark nude with a hearty splash of color and sparkle?
-Keeping the glamour to one nail alone takes the edge off for maximum (minimalist) appeal.
+For the sparkle-inclined, may we suggest your trademark nude with a sprinkling of color and sparkle?
+Keeping the glamour to a small detail takes the edge off for maximum (minimalist) appeal.

 Truth: The shattered glass and holographic nail trends may not be "minimalist," per se, but if they're kept exclusive to dainty leaves and diamonds, well, therein lies potential.

-Again, this starstruck take might be on the more dramatic side of the minimalist continuum, but considering the sparkling stars are akin in color to the cool matte base (inky black and complementary shades of copper), we think it could pass as minimalist nail art for the more galactically inclined.
+Again, this starstruck take might be on the more dramatic side of the minimalist continuum, but considering the sparkling stars are akin in color to the cool matte base (inky blue and complementary shades of muted blue, red and gold), we think it could pass as minimalist nail art for the more galactically inclined.